FreeCodeCampGuam/A-Club/README.md

 ***

 - [ ] **Level 1**
     Focuses on introduction to programming with PICO-8 and variables.
-The section for varaibles should show the player that variables can contain strings, numbers, and boolean.
+The section for variables should show the player that variables can contain strings, numbers, and boolean.

-    The varaibles could be done like so:
+    The variables could be done like so:

     | Variable Type | User Input | Example |
     | --- | --- | --- |